demanuel/NewsUP/README.md

 -newsgroup: newsgroups.
 You can have as many as you want.
 This will crosspost the file.

 -tmp: folder.
 Full path to were the temporary files (the 7zip and par2) will be written.
 If the path doesn't exist it will be the current folder.
 All the files are removed after upload.

+-randomize: If you want to randomly toggle the names of some files.
+This will require the par2 files to correct the name

 -par2: enable parity files creation.